 18 Dessert Spoons 7″

-The knives, originally with steel blades have been replaced at some time with the more practical stainless blades.
+The knives, originally would have had steel blades but the blades have been replaced at some time with the more practical stainless blades.

 The Spoons & Forks Weigh A Total Of 5510 Grams = 177 Troy oz = 194.25 Regular Ounces.

 The Pattern Was Originally Designed By Paul Storr During The Reign Of George IV, And Dates From About 1820’s.
 The Outline Shape Is Based On The Kings Pattern, Decorated With A Husk Shell.
 We Will Be Listing More Of This Pattern, So Check Our Other Ebay Listings